 Telephone: 001 284 468 3701 extension 4708-4713 or 001 284 494 3451

 You must hold a valid passport to enter the BVI.
-Your passport should be valid for a minimum period of 6 months from the date of entry into the BVI.
+Your passport should be valid for the proposed duration of your stay.

 There is a $15 US departure tax and $5 US security charge (per person) payable on leaving the BVI by air which is generally included in the ticket price.
 If you are departing the BVI by ferry, a departure tax of $15 per person or $10 for residents is payable.